 Once you have a pretty clear idea of the sort of flat you’re looking for, it’s time to make contact with an experienced estate agent.

-Having built up a wealth of local property knowledge – especially if you are following our what to check when buying a flat in London guide – they play an important role in the market and can be incredibly useful to prospective buyers.
+Having built up a wealth of local property knowledge – especially if you are following this what to check when buying a flat in London guide – plays an important role in the market and can be incredibly useful to prospective buyers.

 Key questions to ask about individual properties that you’re interested in should include: